holywater2372/Burp-Suite-Certified-Practitioner/README.md

 ## Screenshots & Diagrams

-Images and screenshots are included in the `assets/` folder and referenced using standard Markdown syntax for GitHub compatibility.
+Images and screenshots are included in the `assets/` folder and referenced using Obsidian's [Link Embed](https://github.com/Seraphli/obsidian-link-embed) plugin.
-> Originally formatted for Obsidian with `![[image.png]]` embeds
+> Originally formatted for Obsidian with `![[image.png]]` embeds.

 ## How to Use